-6.1.4 The resulting ITU-T Recommendation (or ITU-T document) shall identify the incorporated text, and shall provide an explicit reference to the document of the organization and to its particular version, as described in clause 6.4 of [ITU-T A.5].
+6.1.6 The resulting ITU-T Recommendation (or ITU-T document) shall identify the incorporated text, and shall provide an explicit reference to the document of the organization and to its particular version as follows.

+6.1.6.1 In case the text of another organization is incorporated in whole and without modification, the ITU-T Recommendation shall provide a bibliographic reference to the document followed by a note indicating that the referenced text is technically equivalent to this Recommendation.
+If any patent was declared to the other organization (see clause 6.1.2.4), the ITU-T study group shall add to the notification to the other organization (see clause 6.1.5) the request that all the patent holders abide to the Common Patent Policy for ITU-T/ITU-R/ISO/IEC and its related Guidelines, and file the appropriate declaration to the ITU as if each of them had contributed to the resulting ITU-T Recommendation.

+6.1.6.2 In all other cases, a normative reference shall be provided as described in clause 6.4 of [ITU-T A.5].

-6.3 Permission arrangements
+6.2 Permission arrangements

-6.3.1 At the earliest possible moment, upon the request of the study group or working party, the Telecommunication Standardization Bureau (TSB) will ensure that the organization has provided a written statement in which it agrees to:
+6.2.1 At the earliest possible moment, upon the request of the study group or working party, the Telecommunication Standardization Bureau (TSB) will ensure that the organization (or designated contact point for a joint collaboration arrangement – see [ITU-T A.5], clause 7.3) has provided a written statement in which it agrees to:

 • the distribution of the material for discussions within the appropriate groups, and